gmofishsauce/wut4/yapl-1/README.md

 language for the WUT-4 and debugged.
 Dependencies will be introduced grudgingly.
-Currently, there are three: the ability to get a byte of input from an externally-defined standard input, to put a byte of output on an externally-defined standard output, and exit with an exit code.
+Currently, there are three: the ability to get a byte of input from an externally-defined standard input, to put a byte of output on an externally-defined standard output, and to exit with an exit code.

 The assembler is contained in this `../asm` in this repo.
 It will not be self-hosted for now.
 The Go language project has shown that the